For the latest on Covid-19 see our University Campus page

 All students should be registered with a local Doctor.
 The Bodnant Medical Centre provides a wide range of medical facilities, including services for students, and is on Victoria Drive close to the Ffriddoedd Halls of Residence.
 Please visit for further information.
-When you register, you will need to complete the family doctor services registration form (GMS1) and take the form to the surgery as soon as possible after you arrive.
+When you register, you will need to complete the family doctor services registration form (GMS1).
+You can either call into Bodnant to collect the form or you can register online.

 If you wish to register with a different practice contact details of other local practices can be found here

 Are you taking prescribed medication or suffer from chronic diseases such as asthma or diabetes?

 If you take prescribed medication or have specific health care needs, then it is important that you bring a one month supply of medication with you to University.
 It is also advisable to book an initial appointment with the nurse or doctor at your Bangor doctor’s practice to discuss how to optimally manage your health needs from the outset.